Scarabaeus1031/NEXAH/README.md

 ---

-# ⚠️ Important Notes
+## ⚠️ Limitations

-- no universal early-warning signal established
+- no validated universal early-warning metric
-- performance depends on system dynamics
+- sensitivity to system and dataset
-- experiments are partly synthetic
+- limited evaluation on real-world grid dynamics
-- real-world validation is ongoing
+- control layer is experimental

 ---

-# 🧠 Final Insight
+## 🧠 Final Insight

 Complex systems are not binary.